Common name, type of fly, species

 Above is a fly belonging to the Tipulidae family, these are commonly known as daddy-long-legs or crane flies.
 There are around 15,000 species world wide, and 87 species in the British Isles.
 Fossilized Tipulids have been found dating from 120 million years ago.

 The adults are fragile and slender ranging from 0.6 - 6 cm in body length.
 All adults have the same thin body shape, with narrow wings and long legs.
-The legs are shed easily if they are caught, but this does not seem to hamper the fly much as they cannot walk or run.
+The legs are shed easily if they are caught, but this does not seem to hamper the fly much as they cannot walk or run anyway.
 You can tell the sex of an adult by looking at the tip of the abdomen - females have a pointed tip, and males have a blunt tip.
 You will often see a female hopping around over lawns, wet ground and even water.
 She is laying eggs.

 They have the most inelegant flight of all insects, with legs left dangling and flapping in every direction.
 Consequently the legs get trapped in spider's webs and vegetation.
 In order for the fly to escape it simply snaps off the trapped leg and carries on.
 The loss of 1, 2 or even 3 legs does not seem to inconvenience the daddy long legs who is quite content to manage as long as it has 3 legs.

-Right is the ovipositor.
+Above is the ovipositor.
 The eggs are small, oval and usually black.
 Each female can lay several hundred in grassland, moist soil, bog and even over water.
 On land she pushes her ovipositor into the soil, but over water she places the eggs on, or just below the surface.
 This is often at the side of a pond among the aquatic plants.